taggartbg/vibeframe/README.md

 ## Requirements

-- VS Code 1.60.0 or higher
+- VS Code 1.60.0 or higher / Cursor / Windsurf
 - A running MCP server with a `/vibeframe` endpoint

 ## Installation

-1. Download the VSIX package from the [releases page](https://github.com/your-org/vibeframe/releases)
+1. Download the VSIX package from the [releases page](https://github.com/taggartbg/vibeframe/releases)
 2. Install it in VS Code by:
    - Running `code --install-extension vibeframe-0.1.0.vsix` in your terminal, or
    - In VS Code, select "Extensions" → click "..." → "Install from VSIX..." → select the downloaded file
+3. Install it in Cursor: by:
+   - Drag the .vsix file to the Extensions Pane

 ## Usage